TQP1234/image_classification/README.md

 Validation accuracy is slightly below 90%.
 Not too bad.

+## Model Evaluation

+In practical cases, we will always use unseen data as the test set to evaluate the model.
+Since the test set is not labeled, the validation set will be used as an example in this case.
+Run test.py (refer to the usage section on how to use it) and a confusion matrix will be generated.

+### Confusion Matrix

+As we can see, the model performs generally well.
+Most errors come from the buildings/street and glacier/mountain classes.
+It's because those pairs of classes are somewhat correlated.
+Glacier and mountain looked similar; street and buildings in a single image.
+To further improve this classification model, we may employ image augmentation technique.

 ## Usage

 ### Training

-Use the following command.
+Use the following command to train the model.
 Loss and accuracy graph will be updated and stored at the root folder.

 ``` shell
 python train.py --image_size 224 --batch_size 64 --num_workers 4 --image_path ./datasets/ --output_path ./saved_models/ --epochs 100 --learning_rate 0.001